hongyi-zhang/mixup/README.md

 By default, the trained model with the best validation accuracy resides in `./checkpoint` folder, and the training log (including training loss/accuracy and validation loss/accuracy for each epoch) is saved in `./results` as a `.csv` file.

+## Acknowledgement
+This reimplementation is adapted from the [pytorch-cifar](https://github.com/kuangliu/pytorch-cifar) repository by [kuangliu](https://github.com/kuangliu).